timbr-io/timbr-python/README.md

 (timbr) $ jupyter notebook
 ```

-When you run your Jupyter notebook from the environment where `timbr-client` is installed it will automatically appear when you open your notebook, allowing you to search for both data, transforms, and analysis from your notebook.
+When you run your Jupyter notebook from the environment where `timbr` is installed it will automatically appear when you open your notebook, allowing you to search for both data, transforms, and analysis from your notebook.

 ### Usage